timescale/pg_traceam/NOTES.md

 An update is built on top of a scan.
 For each tuple satisfying the update predicate, the latest tuple version is fetched via `table_tuple_fetch_row_version`, then updated via `table_tuple_update`.
+Concurrent modifications may result in a retry, depending on the isolation level, in which case the row may be `table_tuple_lock`ed.

 Updates have a similar problem to inserts, in that the inner relation must be continually reopened to access the inner tuples.